RhysJones1/RhysJones1/README.md

 # HelloWorld and welcome to my Github page! 🖐

-I've made a few of my repositories private for the time being as i'm tidying them up and making them more presentable!

 ## Currently Working On

 I'm currently learning Delphi along with Object Pascal for work purposes.